Solution · Automotive

 What's unique about automotive aftermarket marketing

 Voicemail kills conversion.
-In our experience with automotive businesses (Prefero internal data, 4,300+ businesses), 45% of drivers who reach voicemail on their first call do not call back.
+In our experience with automotive businesses (Prefero internal data, 5,000+ local businesses), 45% of drivers who reach voicemail on their first call do not call back.
 They call the next shop on the list.
 This first-call answer rate is the most important operational variable in new-customer acquisition for shops relying on inbound inquiries, and it rarely appears in standard shop management reports.

 Where most shops get stuck

-Shop management platforms (Mitchell 1 and Shopware are the two most common) run the repair order workflow and keep the technician schedule organised.
+Shop management platforms (Mitchell 1 and Shopware are the two most common) run the repair order workflow and keep the technician schedule organized.
 They record every job, track parts and labour, and produce accurate invoices.
 What they do not do is capture the inbound call from the driver who found the shop on Google at 7 PM on a Saturday, or follow up with the customer whose declined brake service appears in last quarter's repair order.
 Identifix gives technicians access to repair procedures and diagnostic data; it does not send timed outreach when a state inspection window is approaching and deferred work is on the vehicle.

 The result is a revenue leak at two points.
 New-customer inquiries after hours go to voicemail and a meaningful share never call back.
 Declined-service revenue stays on the table because follow-up depends on a service advisor remembering to call 90 days later.
-We have found that most independent shops recover less than 20% of deferred work without a systematic process; with timed outreach, recovery rates typically reach 45 to 60% (Prefero internal data, 4,300+ businesses).
+We have found that most independent shops recover less than 20% of deferred work without a systematic process; with timed outreach, recovery rates typically reach 45 to 60% (Prefero internal data, 5,000+ local businesses).

 How the four agents change the math

-Lila builds the local search presence that gets the shop into the Map Pack for the high-intent queries drivers use: “brake service near me,” “transmission repair [city],” “car detailing [neighbourhood].”
-It optimises the Google Business Profile with service-specific descriptions and photo cadence, builds location landing pages for each service category the shop offers, and manages review velocity across Google and Yelp.
-In our work with auto shops, review velocity and profile completeness are the primary drivers of Map Pack improvement within the first 60 days (Prefero internal data, 4,300+ businesses).
+Lila builds the local search presence that gets the shop into the Map Pack for the high-intent queries drivers use: “brake service near me,” “transmission repair [city],” “car detailing [neighborhood],” and increasingly, the shop AI tools name when a driver asks ChatGPT or Gemini who to trust.
+Lila optimizes the Google Business Profile with service-specific descriptions, builds location landing pages for each service category the shop offers, and targets the queries that convert an impression into a call.
+Lila also builds the review base that makes ranking worth something: after each completed job, it requests a review on Google and Yelp while the work is still fresh, replies to every review in the shop's voice, and flags a one- or two-star review to the service advisor before it sits public for days.
+And it keeps the profile, photos, and 40+ directory listings active and consistent, because a stale profile reads as inactive to Google's ranking algorithm and to AI tools summarizing “best auto repair near me.”
+In our work with auto shops, review velocity and profile completeness are the primary drivers of Map Pack improvement within the first 90 days (Prefero internal data, 5,000+ local businesses).

-Echo runs the retention and recovery layer.
-After each completed job, Echo triggers declined-service recovery at 90 days, 6 months, and before the state inspection window, personalised to the specific line items each customer deferred.
-It also sends mileage- and time-based reminders for scheduled service and requests a review on Google or Yelp after each completed job.
+Echo runs the retention layer.
+After each completed job, Echo triggers declined-service recovery at 90 days, 6 months, and before the state inspection window, personalized to the specific line items each customer deferred, plus mileage- and time-based reminders for scheduled service, win-back outreach for drivers who have gone quiet, and referral prompts for the customers who already trust the shop.
 Declined-services recovery and service reminders are the two highest-ARO actions a shop can take on its existing customer base; Echo automates both without requiring a service advisor to maintain a manual follow-up list.

 What to measure